HencoBurger/sirexjs/README.md

 - New threads only spin up when requested.
 - Previously created threads are re-used as spinning up a thread takes about 2 seconds.
 - Idle threads waits for 5 seconds to be reused and then shuts down.
-- Max 4 threads can be running at the same time.
+- Max 5 threads can be running at the same time.
-- Request are placed in a "thread pool" if more than 4 threads are active.
+- Request are placed in a "thread pool" if more than 5 threads are active.

-###### Using it as a global extension:
+###### Using it as a extension:
 ```
+  const sirexjs = require('sirexjs');

-  let thread = await threads('location_of_function', ['arg1','arg2','arg3'])
+  let thread = await sirexjs.Extensions.threads('location_of_function', ['arg1','arg2','arg3'])
   .received();
   // ex.
-  let thread = await threads('/services/user/managers/test', ['hello'])
+  let thread = await sirexjs.Extensions.threads('/services/user/managers/test', ['hello'])
   .received();
 ```
 ###### Using it through service gateway: